kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 }

 // WorkloadPodGroupDisruptionMode defines how individual pods within a group can be disrupted.
-// Exactly one mode can be set.
+// Exactly one mode must be set. type WorkloadPodGroupDisruptionMode struct {
-//
-// +union
-type WorkloadPodGroupDisruptionMode struct {
     // Single specifies that pods can be disrupted independently from each other.
     // +optional
-    // +k8s:unionMember
     Single *WorkloadPodGroupSingleDisruptionMode `json:"single,omitempty"`

     // All specifies that all pods in the group must be disrupted together.
     // +optional
-    // +k8s:unionMember
     All *WorkloadPodGroupAllDisruptionMode `json:"all,omitempty"`
 }